|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Physics and nuclear medicine|

 In such a complex activity as scientific knowledge, errors and mistakes also naturally occur .
 These errors can be of several types, two of which are basic:

 ¨ Unsuccessful experiments and observations that fail to detect or confirm the phenomenon under study, or measure the correct results.
-Familiar saying "A negative result is also a result of "scientific knowledge is profoundly true.
-A negative result may have two reasons: the first is either wrong initial assumption or hypothesis and examined the phenomenon does not exist or does not occur under these conditions, eventually.
-Values of physical quantities are outside the measurable range.
-2 . in the experiment or statistical monitoring we made mistakes or inaccuracies, failed to eliminate interference which "drowned" observed subtle phenomenon. a failed experiment or measure should not lead to resignation, but to rethink the methodology and improvement of experimental techniques - perhaps next time or in the future will succeed ..? ..
+The well-known saying "A negative result is also a result " in scientific knowledge is profoundly true.
+A negative result may have two reasons: the first is either wrong initial assumption or hypothesis and examined the phenomenon does not exist or does not occur under these conditions, eventually values of physical quantities are outside the measurable range.
+2 . in the experiment or statistical monitoring we made mistakes or inaccuracies, failed to eliminate interference which "drowned" observed subtle phenomenon.
+A failed experiment or measure should not lead to resignation, but to rethink the methodology and improvement of experimental techniques - perhaps next time or in the future will succeed ..?..

 A characteristic feature of the physical view of nature is the already mentioned reductionist approach and the effort to uniformly understand the widest possible class of phenomena - unitarization .
 This effort runs like a "red thread" throughout the history of physics - see §B.1 " The Process of Unification in Physics " of the book " Gravity, Black Holes and the Physics of Spacetime " .

-In the "classical" period unitarizace physics can also include unification mechanics and thermodynamics in the kinetic theory of heat, according to which the essence of the phenomena of thermal, kinetic energy is disorganized and oscillating movement of molecules and atoms in matter.
+In the "classical" period unitarizace physics can also include unification mechanics and thermodynamics in the kinetic theory of heat, according to which the essence of thermal phenomena is the kinetic energy of the disordered and oscillating motion of molecules and atoms in matter.